Jorge-Ortiz-Mata/clinical-api/README.md

   Would we enjoy your code living along side our own?
 * Is it slow?
 For small to medium sized inputs, the processing delay should probably not be noticeable.

+## Jorge Section

+- Update makefile commands from `docker-compose` to `docker compose`
+- Add a new make command: `make dbreset`
+- Comment first migration that creates the doctors appointment and move the logic to the second migration.
+- Fix doctor uniqueness name issue on tests.
+- Create service classes and tests for dev preparation.